Security Preferences

 Button Description

-Configure Azure AD You can use this button to enable and maintain your instance's integration with Azure Active Directory (Azure AD).
+Configure Azure AD You can use this button to enable and maintain your instance's integration with Microsoft Entra ID (previously known as Azure AD).

 Summary Area